On Polynomial Representations of the DP Color Function: Theta Graphs and Their Generalizations: Graphs with a Feedback Vertex Set of Order One

 Suppose $m \geq N$.
 Now, we show that this bound is tight by constructing an $m$-fold cover of $G$, $\mathcal{H}^* = (L^*,H^*)$ such that $P_{DP}(G, \mathcal{H}^*) = P(G_0,m) - mp_{_{P_\mu}}(m)$.
 Let $L^*(v) = \{(v, j): j\in \{0\}\cup[m-1]\}$ for all $v\in V(G)$, and let $V(H^*) = \bigcup_{v \in V(G)}L^*(v)$.
 First draw edges in $H^*$ such that $L^*(v)$ is a clique for all $v\in V(G)$.
 Suppose that $P_{\mu} = \{A_0, \hdots, A_{k-1}\}$.
 Without loss of generality, let $\alpha_1\in A_0$.
 For each $\alpha_{\ell}\in A_r$, draw the edges in $\{(\alpha_1, j)(\alpha_{\ell}, r + j): j\in \{0\}\cup[m-1]\}$, where we perform addition mod $m$.
 For each $uv\in E(G) - E(G_1)$, draw the edges in $\{(u, j)(v, j): j \in \{0\}\cup[m-1]\}$.
 This completes our construction, and it is easy to see from the above argument that $P_{DP}(G, \mathcal{H}^*) = P(G_0,m) - mp_{P_{\mu}}(m)$.
 Thus, we can conclude that $P_{DP}(G,m) = P(G_0,m) - mp_{P_{\mu}}(m)$. \end{proof}

 {\bf Acknowledgment.} This paper is a combination of research projects conducted with undergraduate students: Charlie Halberg, Andrew Liu, Paul Shin, and Seth Thomason at the College of Lake County during the summer of 2020.
 The support of the College of Lake County is gratefully acknowledged.
+The authors would also like to thank the anonymous referee whose comments helped the readability of this paper.